electricimp/Usb/README.md

 ## USB.Device class

 The class that represents attached device.
-It is parsing device description and manages its configuration, interfaces and endpoints.
+It is parsing device description, lookup for a drivers and control drivers lifecycle.
+All management of configurations, interfaces and endpoints **MUST** go through Device object.

-An application does not need to extend device object normally.
+An application does not need to use device object normally.
 It is usually used by drivers to acquire required endpoints.

 #### constructor(*usb, speed, deviceDescriptor, deviceAddress, drivers*)